asl-epfl/inference-learning-data-2022-python/tutorial.md

 ## 2. Install Python Packages

-For the code in this repository to run, we will use some additional libraries such as: numpy, matplotlib, pickle, pytorch, etc. They are already listed in the file 'requirements.txt'.
+For the code in this repository to run, we will use some additional libraries such as: numpy, matplotlib, pickle, pytorch, etc. They are already listed in the file `requirements.txt`.
 To instal them, run this command in your terminal:

 `pip install -r requirements.txt`